JT-code-dev/mern-social-network-api/README.md

 - Add and remove friends from their friend list
 - Create thoughts (like posts)
 - Update and delete thoughts
-- Add and remove reactions to thoughts (like comments)
+- Add and remove thoughts

 ---